SimoneGiaco/Portfolio/README.md

 The folder 'SKLearnAlgorithms' contains the code for data analysis of a dataframe with various ML algorithms provided in the Scikit-Learn python library.

 The folder 'PINN' contains the Pytorch implementation of a neural network designed to approximate solutions to a differential equation (PINN architecture).

+The folder 'TransactionsScript' contains a python script which handles and summarizes financial transactions in any given time range by storing the data in a csv file.